Ting Review (2021) – Seven Years With Ting’s Cell Phone Service!

-It is now 2020 – I first signed up for Ting in March 2014 – that means I’ve been a happy Ting customer for six years now!
-6 years!
+It is now 2021 – I first signed up for Ting in March 2014 – that means I’ve been a happy Ting customer for seven years now!
+7 years!
 During that time we’ve used the iPhone 5, iPhone 6, iPhone SE, iPhone 7 Plus, iPhone XS Max and an Apple Watch.

 I thought I’d share a Ting review to shine more light on why I switched to them in the first place and why I’m still happy.
-I also have experience with Verizon and Google Fi, which I can compare the service to.
+I also have experience with Verizon, Sprint and Google Fi, which I can compare the service to.

 The Switch from Verizon